 We had been looking forward to this moment all day!
 Now was when we were going to hold a koala!
 Until now, I had never done this, but there was no lineup, and the others I was with REALLY wanted to do it.
 I thought the koalas would be quite solid and heavy, but really they weren’t.
 The one we held was soft, but those claws gripping on to me meant business.
 I would not like to be on their receiving end if the koala got angry.

 Overall this was a really enjoyable few hours.
 Being Australian, I have seen all of these animals many times over and interacted with some of them at nearly every zoo.
 It is quite common to be able to feed kangaroos almost everywhere!
 Still, it was fun.
 Our visit was entertaining throughout and I did not feel bored or tired of walking.
-The highlight was holding the koala.
+The highlight was, of course, holding the koala.

-For more information head over to the Currumbin Wildlife Sanctuary website.
+Getting to Currumbin Wildlife Sanctuary